-A US citizen can register to vote from abroad while living, working or traveling overseas by submitting one federal registration form.
-As an overseas voter, you need to send in the same form to request your ballot for every calendar year in which you wish to vote.
+As an overseas voter, you need to send in a form to request your ballot for every calendar year in which you wish to vote.
 The form, the Federal Post Card Application (FPCA) is only one page and will cover you for all elections in the calendar year: Primary, General and Special Elections that you may otherwise not be aware of.

-It only takes 5-10 minutes to fill out and submit the form:
+It only takes 5-10 minutes:

-- 1. Go to www.votefromabroad.org, click on "Start" and follow the prompts to fill out the form. - \We highly recommend you check the box on the form to request your blank ballot be sent to you by Email/Online or Fax--you won't have to worry about your blank ballot being lost or delayed in the Mail. - 2.
+1. Go to www.votefromabroad.org, click on "Start" and follow the prompts to fill out the form.

+We highly recommend you check the box on the form to request your blank ballot be sent to you by Email/Online or Fax--you won't have to worry about your blank ballot being lost or delayed in the Mail.

 Submit the completed and signed form to your Local Election Official in the US.
-The instructions will indicate whether your state accepts the form by Email or Fax as well as Mail

-(most states do) and will also provide the applicable contact information.
+The instructions will indicate whether your state accepts the form by Email or Fax as well as Mail (most states do) and will also provide the applicable contact information.